adhi85/Disease-Prediction--Django-and-Machine-Learning/README.md

-### Disease Prediction by patient based on symptoms given- Done using Machine Learning and Django
+### Disease Prediction by patient based on symptoms given
 ### Output can be viewed in OUTPUT.pdf
+- Done using Machine Learning and Django

 # How To Use This
 Install PostgreSQL and pgadmin